 Original Christianity was much simpler.
-In contrast the scope of modern theology is mind boggling.
+In contrast, the scope of modern theology is mind-boggling.
 Studying Christianity today in depth requires learning and comparing numerous “ologies” and “isms”.
-There is Soteriology (salvation), Christology (Christ), Eschatology (end times), Angelology (angels), Ecclesiology (church), Harmartiology (sin), Bibliology (bible), Pneumatology (spirit) besides Theology (God).
+There is Soteriology (salvation), Christology (Christ), Eschatology (end times), Angelology (angels), Ecclesiology (church), Hamartiology (sin), Bibliology (bible), Pneumatology (spirit) besides Theology (God).
 There is covenentism, dispensationalism, ecumenicism, sacerdotalism, trinitarianism, amd unitarianism.
 There is inerrancy vs. infallibility.
 (No attempt is being made to give complete lists here, just examples to show how intricate the study is.)
 Studying Christian theology requires comparing hermeneutics (theories of interpretation) and systematic theologies (systems of belief based on all of the aforementioned isms and ologies).
-The end result is various movements and traditions that result a great degree of disagreement on many topics between groups in the Christian faith.
+The end result is various movements and traditions that result in a great degree of disagreement on many topics between groups in the Christian faith.
 (See “So Many Denominations”)

 This intense level of study and analysis with its resulting disagreements didn’t exist in original Christianity.
-David Bercot writes in his introduction to of A DICTIONARY OF EARLY CHRISTIAN BELIEFS, “Pease remember that what the early Christian writers do not say can often be just as important as what they do say.
-In some cases, the early Christian writers knew nothing at all about some of the doctrines that certain Christians today regard as fundamental tenets of the faith.”i He gives two principles early Christian theology. “(1) the earliest Christians focused on living in the light of the Christian message and explaining that message to nonbelievers rather than on sharpening their theological prowess; and (2) early Christian doctrine is less elaborate and less defined and later formulations.”ii
+David Bercot writes in his introduction to A DICTIONARY OF EARLY CHRISTIAN BELIEFS, “Pease remember that what the early Christian writers do not say can often be just as important as what they do say.
+In some cases, the early Christian writers knew nothing at all about some of the doctrines that certain Christians today regard as fundamental tenets of the faith.” i He gives two principles early Christian theology. “(1) the earliest Christians focused on living in the light of the Christian message and explaining that message to nonbelievers rather than on sharpening their theological prowess, and (2) early Christian doctrine is less elaborate and less defined and later formulations.”ii

 What Was Early Christian Doctrine